 - 5.5.9 The control is now ready for use with the burner. - 5.5.10 If the handset is misplaced you can "page it" by pressing the (+) button only on the control valve on the fire for a period of 5 seconds.
 The handset will flash and make an audible noise to help you locate it.
 Once you find the handset with one hand ensure your hand is wrapped around the back and that your hand is in contact with both sides of the handset then the audible noise will cease.
-The flashing and sound will last for 60 seconds each time the handset again until located.
+The flashing and sound will last for 60 seconds each time the handset is paged as described.
+If not found in 60 seconds page the handset again until located.